howl-castle/PODO-TON/README.md

  1. BE-SC -> Backend
     - Using Blueprint SDK, Written in FunC and Typescript
+    - wallet integration; on TON CONNECT 2
-    - for wallet integration and smart contracts
+    - smart contracts

  2. FE-VITE -> Frontend
     - written in Typescript